 - 2 Pamphlets and a Poster

-- An Instructional Video on the Process of Having ACP Conversations
+- A Video Discussing ACP

 - A Presentation and Facilitator's Guide

 The goals of the presentation are:

 - 1. To educate community members on the benefits of ACP; - 2.
 To guide community members on choosing a substitute decision maker (SDM); - 3.
 To aid community members in navigating the western medical system.